microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 ## Registering your bot with the Microsoft Bot Framework

 Registering your bot tells the Connector how to call your bot's web service.
-Note that the AppID and AppSecret are generated when your Bot is registered with the Microsoft Bot Framework, the AppID and AppSecret are used to authenticate the conversation, and allows the developer to configure their bot with the Channels they'd like to be visible on.
+Note that the AppID and AppSecret are generated when your Bot is registered with the Microsoft Bot Framework Connector, the AppID and AppSecret are used to authenticate the conversation, and allows the developer to configure their bot with the Channels they'd like to be visible on.

 1. Go to the Microsoft Bot Framework portal at [https://www.botframework.com](https://www.botframework.com) and sign in with your Microsoft Account.